The Machinery of Inference

 The Framework: Making a Decision

-Imagine hypothesis testing as a courtroom.
-The **Null Hypothesis (H₀)** is the defendant, presumed "not guilty" (no change).
-The **p-value** represents the presented evidence.
-If the p-value falls below our "burden of proof" (the **significance level α**), we convict the null and reject it.
-Adjust the slider to set your α and then execute the test.
+Hypothesis testing is like a trial.
+The **Null Hypothesis (H₀)** is the defendant, presumed innocent (no effect).
+The **p-value** is the evidence.
+If the p-value is smaller than our standard of proof (the **significance level α**), we reject the null.
+Use the slider to set your alpha level and run a test to see the result.

 The Trade-Off: Type I & II Errors